cricalix/erddap-feeder/README.md

 This ERDDAP service must be available over HTTPS, otherwise it won't accept the message.

 To initialize the new tabledap, use resources/init.jsonl and resources/datasets.xml.
-The XML file defines a dataset that should be updated based on the (https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html)[ERDDAP datasets documentation].
+The XML file defines a dataset that should be updated based on the [ERDDAP datasets documentation](https://coastwatch.pfeg.noaa.gov/erddap/download/setupDatasetsXml.html).

 Note that the **ioos_category** field in the datasets.xml file is not what you'll find at https://mmisw.org/ont/ioos/category.
-Instead, it comes from the hard-coded (https://github.com/ERDDAP/erddap/blob/main/WEB-INF/classes/gov/noaa/pfel/erddap/variable/EDV.java)[IOOS_CATEGORIES] in the ERDDAP source code.
+Instead, it comes from the hard-coded [IOOS_CATEGORIES](https://github.com/ERDDAP/erddap/blob/main/WEB-INF/classes/gov/noaa/pfel/erddap/variable/EDV.java) in the ERDDAP source code.

 # Running ERDDAP Feeder